roc-lang/roc/roc-for-elm-programmers.md

 Without the parentheses, it wouldn't be clear where one argument ended and the next one began.

 In Roc, the commas make argument boundaries unambiguous, so no parens are needed.
-You can rewrite the above like so:
+You can write the above like so in Roc:

 ```
 \UserId id1, UserId id2 ->